 In the world of search engine optimization, you can learn a lot from online resources.
 When trying to figure out how to best optimize your content, there is a ton of information that can be found through simple searches on Google.
-However, you can’t always trust what you read online, and, unfortunately with SEO, there are a lot of black hat methods that have the potential to hurt your organic traffic that are sometimes peddled as legitimate tactics online.
+However, you can’t always trust what you read online, and, unfortunately with SEO, there are a lot of black hat methods which have the potential to hurt your organic traffic that are sometimes peddled as legitimate tactics.
 So where should one go for reliable info?
-Well, those who have taken the time to write a book about the practice of SEO, tend to be more reliable and authoritative SEO practitioners.
-I asked those who are involved in SEO for a living what their favorite books on the subject of SEO are.
+Those who have taken the time to write a book about the practice of SEO tend to be more reliable and authoritative SEO practitioners.
+I asked those who are involved in SEO for a living what their favorite SEO books are.
 Without further ado, here are the Top 10 Best SEO Books Recommended by the Pros in 2019, with reviews from the experts:

 Disclaimer: I use affiliate links and may receive a small commission on purchases.
 Read more here.

 10. SEO Made Easy: Everything You Need to Know About SEO and Nothing More

 In his book, Bailyn contends that SEO is much simpler than the experts make it sound, because they want people to pay good money for SEO trade secrets.
 He uncovers all the secrets that you need to know in order to grab the top spots in any search engine.
 The book covers such topics as building trust, what Google wants, link building opportunities, how keywords work, and how to leverage content.
 The book also teaches you how to avoid black hat activity that could get you deindexed and mortally wound your business.
 SEO Made Easy is the perfect primer for anybody just beginning their SEO education.

 9. The Long Tail: Why the Future of Business is Selling Less of More